 Pre-eclampsia, preterm labour, abnormal vaginal bleeding, reduced fetal movements and prelabour rupture of membranes are some of the adverse events in pregnancy.
 It is advisable to seek an urgent consultation with your obstetrician should you experience any of these symptoms.

-Consuming alcohol during pregnancy effects the growing fetus which is why doctors generally advise pregnant women not to drink alcohol at all.
+Consuming alcohol during pregnancy effects the growing fetus which is why obstetricians generally advise pregnant women not to drink alcohol at all.
 This is because your baby’s brain, heart and blood vessels begin to develop in the early weeks of pregnancy.
 The harmful effects really depend on the amount of alcohol consumed and the duration of consumption with the longer and more you drink during pregnancy, the greater the risk to your unborn fetus.
 These harmful effects of fetal alcohol syndrome include physical deformities, mental retardation, learning disorders, visual difficulties and behavioural problems which are irreversible.
 Some of these physical deformities may be detected with ultrasound scans.
 The best way to prevent damage is to avoid drinking any alcohol for the rest of your pregnancy and consuming your antenatal folate and multivitamins.

 Smoking can be harmful to you and your baby as carbon monoxide reduces the baby’s oxygen and nutrient supply.
 Nicotine exposure also reduces fetal breathing movements and increases baby’s heart rate.
 Smoking during pregnancy has been linked with abnormal vaginal bleeding, placental abruption (premature placental separation), placenta praevia (placenta total or partial covering of the cervix), premature rupture of the membranes, preterm labour, preterm birth, miscarriage, low birth weight babies and birth defects.